vedran97/A3C_ROS/src/a3c_kinematics/readme.md

 2. One of the nodes calculates EEF(End effector) position for like 6 sets of joint angle and prints them out.
 The other node calculates FK for 6 sets of angles for a fixed no of iterations, and then computes time for each iteration.
 3. Run `rosrun a3c_kinematics a3c_fk_node` in a terminal, to get results of EEF position for the chosen set of joint angles.
 This node also demonstrates how you can use this library in your codebase.
 4. Run `rosrun a3c_kinematics a3c_fk_profile_node` in a terminal, to get the profiling results of FK operation.
+5. Dr.Ashitava Ghoshal's DH Parameters convention has been used for this repository.
+Reader can refer it here: https://mecheng.iisc.ac.in/~asitava/NPTEL/module2.pdf